 - Increase global visibility at both the item and product line levels, resulting in better capacity planning.

 - Make more accurate and timely supply chain decisions due to better visibility of the entire supply chain.

 - Increase margins by reducing costs in distribution, production and procurement activities, and through reduced inventories and less obsolescence.

 Planning for Success

-To succeed in this complex and disruptive future environment, automotive manufacturers need solid planning tools in order to anticipate demand changes and the effects on procurement, production, distribution and network inventory as quickly and accurately as possible.
-Accurate forecasts combined with better supply chain visibility enable manufacturers to reduce inventory, improve efficiencies and accurately deliver on-time quality products in a cost-effective manner.
+To succeed in this complex and disruptive future environment, automotive manufacturers need solid planning tools.
+It would help them to anticipate demand changes and the effects on procurement, production, distribution and network inventory faster and more accurately.
+Accurate forecasts combined with better supply chain visibility enable manufacturers to :reduce inventory, improve efficiencies and accurately deliver on-time quality products in a cost-effective manner.